FOLLOW US

 • more remote areas of the Plitvice Lakes National Park

-For more information about mine-affected areas, visit the Civil Protection website (in Croatian only) or contact the Civil Protection offices.
+For more information about mine-affected areas, visit the Civil Protection website (in Croatian) or contact the Civil Protection offices.

 If you’re travelling in these areas, do not walk on uncultivated land or step off the marked paths.
-If in doubt, seek local advice.
+If in doubt, get local advice.

 Hiking and mountaineering